 The publication of ‘The Marinello Text Book’ saw Maurer sever her publishing ties with McIntosh Battery and Optical Company to produce her own books through a printing plant she established at 172 Sixth Avenue South, La Crosse, Wisconsin.
 Other books published by her included ‘Practical Lessons in Chiropody’, ‘Electricity and how to use it on the Face and Scalp’ and ‘Twenty Lessons in Business Building’ all edited by Elizabeth Curtis Nolan, and ‘Emily Lloyd’s Note Book’ on Marcel Waving.

 The third arm of the Marinello empire was the School of Cosmeticians.
-Begun around 1912 as a gathering of Marinello alumnae (Wynne & Levinger, 1995), by 1920 it had become the National School of Cosmeticians, an accrediting body providing certification for graduates of the Marinello program of instruction.
+Begun around 1912 as a gathering of Marinello alumnae (Wynne & Levinger, 1995), it had become the National School of Cosmeticians by 1920, an accrediting body providing certification for graduates of the Marinello program of instruction.
 This completed the ‘closed circuit’ previously described by Chilson (Chilson, 1972).

 Having established the accrediting body, Maurer then campaigned for state governments to pass laws to control the licensing of beauty shops.